Paulatuk: Elizabeth Kuptana

-The Paulatuuq Oral History Project
+Paulatuuq Oral History Project

 Paulatuuq Oral History Project: Elders Share Their Stories was published in 2004.
 Eight community elders, including Edward Ruben and Mary Evik Ruben, contributed to this record of the hamlet's oral history, completing interviews transcribed by Cathy Cockney.

 Services

 Services include a two-member Royal Canadian Mounted Police detachment and a health centre with two nurses.
 Phone services are provided by Northwestel with Internet by SSI Micro and their AirWare service.

-The community is part of the Beaufort Delta Education Council and schooling is available up to Grade 12 at the Angik School.
+The community is part of the Beaufort Delta Divisional Education Council and schooling is available up to Grade 12 at the Angik School.
 There is also a community learning centre operated by Aurora College.

 The community is not accessible by road but there is an airport, Paulatuk (Nora Aliqatchialuk Ruben) Airport, and flights into the community are provided by Aklak Air from Inuvik three times a week.
 In the summer floatplanes can use the Paulatuk Water Aerodrome and an annual sealift is provided by Northern Transportation Company Limited from Hay River.

 Climate

-Paulatuk has a subarctic climate (Dfc), narrowly avoiding being a tundra climate (ET) due to July having an average temperature above 10 C. Rainfall is in limited amounts and confined to the months of June - September because all other months don't have an average temperature above freezing, which would be warm enough for rain.
+Paulatuk has a subarctic climate (Dfc), narrowly avoiding being a tundra climate (ET) due to July having an average temperature above 10 C. Rainfall is in limited amounts and confined to the months of June through September, the only months the average temperature remains above freezing.